zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ```

 ### virtualenv
-`virtualenv` tries to improve `venv`.
+[Virtualenv](https://virtualenv.pypa.io/en/latest/) tries to improve `venv`.
 It offers more features than `venv` and is faster and more powerful.
 The most important commands are similar to the ones of `venv`, only creating a new environment is cleaner:
 ```bash
 # Create env
 virtualenv <env_name>